amalyulianto/music-player/README.md

   - `mini_player_bar_test.dart`: Asserts that the floating bar renders the active song layout when playing, with working playback trigger actions.

 ---

-## Design Decisions

-- **Why clean architecture?**
-  Isolating data sources (APIs/Disk) from core presentation logic enables mock-based unit testing and allows swapping dependencies (e.g., swapping remote APIs for local assets) without modifying UI code.
-- **Why BLoC for state management?**
-  By representing user interactions as a formal stream of incoming events and outgoing states, debugging becomes predictable.
-You can inspect every transition and guarantee state consistency.
-- **Why GetIt Service Locator instead of Provider/InheritedWidget for DI?**
-  GetIt provides direct access to singletons outside the widget tree, which avoids context-related issues when fetching services (like `AudioService` or Repository classes) inside BLoCs or background channels.
-- **Why plain Dart Models for Entities?**
-  Keeping entities as raw Dart objects (free of annotations, serialization dependencies, or ORM packages) ensures the core business rules are strictly independent of third-party package lifetimes or API contract updates.